-Today, there are more than 77,000 advocates serving in 946 programs in 49 states and Washington D.C.
+Today, there are nearly 97,000 advocates serving in 948 programs in 49 states and Washington D.C.
+In 2019, CASA Volunteers advocated for 276,809 children and donated 5.4 million hours.
 CASA programs across the country are known by several different names including Guardian ad Litem (GAL), Child Advocates and Voices for Children.

-Since the inception of CASA advocacy, volunteers have helped more than two million children find safe, permanent homes.
+Since the inception of CASA advocacy, volunteers have helped millions of children find safe, permanent homes.

 To learn more about the roots of the CASA Program, visit our National Website.

 CASA Volunteers visit their children at least once a month, attend court and Family Support Team meetings, and visit with people who know the child.
-The information that a CASA learns is then submitted to the presiding Judge on the child’s case, in the form of a court report, to help inform the court about a child’s wishes and well-being.
+The information that the volunteer learns is then submitted to the presiding Judge on the child’s case, in the form of a court report, to help inform the court about a child’s wishes and well-being.

 CASA Volunteers form special bonds with their children and create a relationship of consistency, trust, and communication.
 Whereas Caseworkers, Guardians ad Litem, and Juvenile Officers have many children and families with whom they work, CASA Volunteers work only with one child or sibling group.